27 Mind Blowing Esports Stats (2022)

 This cumulative prize pool fell to $7.88 million as a result of the pandemic in 2020.

-Counter Strike: Global Offensive’s cumulative prize pool totaled over $15 million last year (e-Sports Earnings)
+Counter Strike: Global Offensive’s cumulative prize pool totals over $15 million (e-Sports Earnings)

 Cumulative prize money for Counter Strike: Global Offensive Esports gaming reached $17.26 million in 2016.